hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 abihties but certainly not of extra-ordinary ambition or application, extremely obstinate, somewhat domineering, simple and kind-hearted.
 Even to
-Ranade, the most observant man of the time, the memor- able ist of January 1880 appeared only to usher in the second stage of our public life.
-Even he, scarcely reahzed that a dynamic personality had appeared in the stagnant waters of our national life, — a personality
+Ranade, the most observant man of the time, the memorable 1st of January 1880 appeared only to usher in the second stage of our public life.
+Even he, scarcely realized that a dynamic personality had appeared in the stagnant waters of our national life, — a personality that was destined to measure its strength with ail others and ultimately to triumph over them all.

-358 LOKAMANYA TILAK

-that was destined to measure its strength with ail others and ultimately to triumph over them all.
 The progress of Mr. Tilak was challenged at every step.
 On